 It has often been noted that Coriandrum sativum is an herb with radically split public opinion.
 People seem to either adore the distinctly piquant taste of Chinese parsley, or they hate it, likening the flavor to soap or rubber.
 Very few consumers appear to be entirely neutral on the subject of the herb, whether it appears in Mexican guacamole or embedded deep in a Portuguese stew.
 In fact, an entire online community called “I Hate Cilantro” has arisen.

 For those who happen to be fans of cilantro, the herb grows well in USDA zones three and warmer, and it is very easy to cultivate, although it does have a tendency to “bolt,” or put out flowers and seeds too early.
 It grows best from seeds or cuttings, and is very well suited to container gardening, preferring full sun or part shade in hot climates, and moist, well drained soil.
 Regularly shearing the plant can help prevent bolting, since it encourages growth of fresh leaves.
 If cooks have trouble using all the cilantro they harvest through shearing, it can be ground into sauces or pesto and frozen.

-Do not throw away the roots as they are fantastic for flavouring dishes.
+Do not throw away the roots as they are fantastic for flavoring dishes.
 Clean and chop up finely, then fry in oil along with chopped up onions and/or garlic.
-It's regularly used in Thai dishes as a flavouring base.
+It's regularly used in Thai dishes as a flavoring base.